johnsteele/xdev/README.txt

-xdev (Next Generation Developer) is an Eclipse RCP based IDE.
+xdev (Next Generation Developer) is an IDE (integrated development environment) built on top of the EAP (Eclipse Application Platform).

-In addition to housing the framework and build code, this project also serves as an incubator for other xdev sub-component projects.

-Framework
-	- xdev-platform
-Sub-component projects include:
-	- xdev-wiki
-	- xdev-remotespace
-	- xdev-aws-ec2
+xdev provides the following features:

 xdev-remotespace:
 	Application for managing Eclipse installations, workspaces, and deployments.

- Key Features Include:
  # Eclipse Installation Management
   - Distributions can be uploaded and downloaded.
   - Distributions can be installed and deployed